BDC Hamburger Icon

 4. Use direct mail to reach consumers.

-Direct mail refers to “snail mail” sent through the post office.
-Despite the proliferation of digital outreach, direct mail is one of many offline marketing methods that are still effective in the digital age.
+Direct mail refers to “snail mail” sent through the post office, and it’s one of many offline marketing methods that’s still effective in the digital age.
 However, the biggest drawback of direct mail is the cost of postage, which is set by the U.S. Postal Service and makes up the bulk of any campaign’s cost.

 You can lower postage costs by selecting more affordable delivery methods.
 The cheapest is “every door direct mail” (EDDM), because, as the name suggests, every single door and mailbox receives your postcard.
 There is zero sorting or extra work, so the USPS offers the lowest price.
 But there is a trade-off for the savings: You might end up wasting money on postage by mailing a postcard to unqualified households or businesses that will never become your customers.

 To maximize your targeting capabilities while keeping postage costs low, use a mailing list type called “resident/occupant,” which gives you the best of both worlds.
-With this kind of mailing list, your postcards will be delivered to every door along a specific mail route (so you save money, as with EDDM), but you can select each mail route based on demographic information, like average household income, age and presence of children.
+With this kind of mailing list, your postcards will be delivered to every door along a specific mail route, but you can select each mail route based on demographic information, like average household income, age and presence of children.

 If your business is even more niche or selective, you may want to forgo discounted postage rates and opt for full targeting.
-In this case, your mail would be delivered only to those who meet your demographic criteria, which are virtually limitless.
+In this case, your mail would be delivered only to those who meet your demographic criteria.

 Regardless of your list type, you want a good-quality mailing list.
-Ensure your list provider will guarantee their list; any legitimate list provider should offer at least 90% deliverability.
+Ensure your list provider will guarantee their list — any legitimate list provider should offer at least 90 percent deliverability.
 If they won’t guarantee deliverability, proceed with caution.

-There are also companies that can handle all your digital marketing (Google, Facebook, Instagram, websites) as a coordinated effort with your direct mail.
+There are also companies that can handle all your digital marketing as a coordinated effort with your direct mail.

 Costly lead generation mistakes to avoid